 You may hear, “Books are boring!”
 But what a child may really be trying to say is, “I need help finding something to read that’s interesting to me.”
 Sometimes well-meaning adults steer kids away from what they want to read, and it can zap a child’s motivation.

-How to help: Brainstorm with a librarian, a teacher, other students, or the Understood Community to find engaging books or topics.
+How to help: Brainstorm with a librarian, a teacher, other students, or other parents to find engaging books or topics.
 Comics, sports stories, fashion magazines — there’s such a variety of reading material out there.
 Encourage kids to explore.

 3. They don’t see the point of reading.